iizukanao/picam/INSTALL.md

-# Binary distributions

-## picam standalone binary

-Pre-built binary is available at https://github.com/iizukanao/picam/releases/latest

-## picam preinstalled Raspbian image

-picam preinstalled Raspbian SD card image is available at <http://s.kyu-mu.net/raspbian-picam/>.
-If you use an SD card larger than 4GB, run `raspi-config` and expand the filesystem after you boot Raspbian.

 # picam Compilation Guide

 This document describes how to build picam.
 The whole process takes about 2-3 hours with a standard Linux box.

+## Binary releases are also available

+For those who don't want to build picam yourself, standalone binary is available at https://github.com/iizukanao/picam/releases/latest

+picam preinstalled Raspbian SD card image is available at <http://s.kyu-mu.net/raspbian-picam/>.
+Write it to an SD card larger than 4.5GB, boot it, then run `raspi-config` to expand the filesystem.

+To build picam yourself, continue reading.

 ## Install crosstool-ng